No, blockchain isn't the answer to our voting system woes

 A rival, Votem, also is proceeding cautiously.
 It's working on obtaining US Election Assistance Commission certification.
 "I think by 2020 we'll be piloting it in more scenarios," said Operations Manager Jeffrey Stern.

-Stern and Sawhney both emphasize that the blockchain technology is used only to store the vote data and that other technology, such as verifying a voter's identity using face recognition and a government ID, is essential.
+Stern and Sawhney both emphasize that the blockchain technology is used only to store the vote data and that it's essential to incorporate other technology, such as that for verifying a voter's identity using face recognition and a government ID.
 And at least for now, their technology is just an option, not the only way people can vote.

 And even if blockchain isn't perfect, neither is the current voting technology it challenges.
 For example, the only proof of identification Montana and Ohio require for absentee voting is that voters write the last four digits of their Social Security number on the ballot, Stern said.
 Audits of elections are slow, expensive and often limited just to close races.
 And good luck to individual voters finding out if their votes were tallied correctly.